khaosans/ddd-llm-claims/docs/sequence_diagram.md

 ### Phase 1: Claim Creation and Intake

-**The Story**: A customer submits a claim—maybe an email describing an accident, a form with incomplete information, or a note with handwritten details.
-The system receives this unstructured input and begins the transformation process.
+**Processing Overview**: A customer submits a claim through various channels (email, form, note).
+The system receives this unstructured input and initiates the transformation process.

 ```mermaid
 sequenceDiagram